OfficeDev/office-js-docs-pr/docs/excel/custom-functions-parameter-options.md

 ## Invocation context parameter

-Every custom function is automatically passed an `invocation` argument as the last argument, which can be used when you wish to find the address of a cell or handle what happens when [canceling a function](custom-functions-web-reqs.md#stream-and-cancel-functions).
+Every custom function is automatically passed an `invocation` argument as the last argument, which can be used to find the address of a cell or handle what happens when [canceling a function](custom-functions-web-reqs.md#stream-and-cancel-functions).
 Even if you declare no parameters, your custom function has this parameter.
 This argument doesn't appear for a user in Excel.
 If you want to use `invocation` in your custom function, declare it as the last parameter.

 In the following code sample, the `invocation` context is explicitly stated for your reference.